 Homeowners Insurance Guide

 Homeowners insurance coverage is a type of property insurance that provides financial protection against loss due to natural disasters, theft and accidents.
 A home insurance policy is required if you are financing a new home, and cannot travel from one dwelling or owner to another — something to keep in mind before selling your house.
 When shopping for a policy, it can be useful to contact an insurance agent that can help you compare quotes and coverage options.

 There are several levels of homeowners insurance policies.
 Which one is right for you will depend on the level of coverage you want.

 Read our list below for the different types of coverage available to you.

-The most basic policy.
-It covers damage inflicted by these 10 perils:
+The most basic, bare-bones policy.
+It only covers damage inflicted by these 10 perils: